 The types of intimacy you need may change over the years, too.
 At the beginning of your relationship, you may find that your need for physical intimacy is off the scales.
 That's pretty normal; a lot of relationships start off based on physical attraction, especially during our 20s and 30s.
 But as the lust fades away, your need for emotional intimacy may increase.
 Again, there is no right or wrong here.
 The important thing is being honest with your partner about what you need and working together to achieve it.

-So what does emotional intimacy have to do with making sex better?
-The emotional bond actually increases your pleasure on both a psychological and physical level.
+What does emotional intimacy have to do with making sex better?
+The emotional bond can actually increase your pleasure on both a psychological and physical level.
 It can also help you get over rough patches in your relationship and stick it out for the long haul.

 Your body experiences all sorts of yummy sensations when you have good sex.
 One of the biggest is the release of oxytocin after an orgasm.
 Oxytocin is the "feel good" hormone.
 It's responsible for increasing your feelings of love and affection.
 When we have sex with someone who we connect with on an emotional level, that hormone also helps to bond us to them.
 And that feels good on all sorts of levels.